Games on Endogenous Networks: Framework

 In words, linking incentives are consistent if, given any outcome, the players agree on who is a more desirable linking partner.
-There are no players $i,j,k,\ell$ such that $i$ wishes to link with $k$ but not $\ell$, and $j$ wishes to link with $\ell$ but not $k$.
-Note this does not preclude heterogeneity in preferences over links---far from it---but if some player $i$ wishes to link with $k$ but not $\ell$, then any player who wishes to link with $\ell$ necessarily also wishes to link with $k$. \begin{definition} Linking incentives are \textbf{aligned} if for any outcome $(G,\mathbf{s})$, any three players $i,j,k$ such that
+There are no players $i,j,k,\ell$ such that $k$ wishes to link with $i$ but not $j$, while $\ell$ wishes to link with $j$ but not $i$.
+Note this does not preclude heterogeneity in preferences over links---far from it---but if some player $i$ wishes to link with $k$ but not $\ell$, then any player who wishes to link with $\ell$ necessarily also wishes to link with $k$.